ionoid/docs.ionoid.io/docs/iot-apps.md

 /data/apps/store/appname
 ```

 All files corresponding to an app are located under its path.
-This make
+This makes
-it easy to stop, **disable** then to completely remove applications.
+it easy to stop, **disable**, or completely remove applications.

 ## Overview